nithinbharathi/Scalargrad/README.md

 draw(c)
 ```

-invoking draw(c) prints out the graph (similar to the one in the notebook) that is maintained internally.
+invoking draw(c) prints out the graph (similar to the one in the notebook autograd.ipynb) that is maintained internally.